tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-11-18-vb-net-addhandler-and-lambdas.md

 And I will let Julian Wischik explain it.

-> (1) A lambda written “Function(r) e” will ALWAYS assume that “e” is an expression.
+> (1) A lambda written "Function(r) e" will ALWAYS assume that "e" is an expression.
 >
-> And a lambda written “Sub(r) s” will ALWAYS assume that “s” is a statement.
+> And a lambda written "Sub(r) s" will ALWAYS assume that "s" is a statement.
 >
 > So your hypothesis for what it’s doing is correct.
 >
-> In other words: the decision for whether or not to interpret the thing as an EXPRESSION or STATEMENT is done solely by whether the keyword is “Function” or “Sub”.
+> In other words: the decision for whether or not to interpret the thing as an EXPRESSION or STATEMENT is done solely by whether the keyword is "Function" or "Sub".
 It is not determined by the target delegate type.
 >
 > (2) You wonder why it’s legal to assign a function-lambda to a void-returning-delegate-type.
 >
 > Well, that’s always legal in VB.
-We call it “delegate relaxation”.
+We call it "delegate relaxation".
 It is type-safe.
 >
 > Here’s another example of delegate relaxation:
 >